 Medical Editor: John P. Cunha, DO, FACOEP

-Stimate (desmopressin acetate) nasal is used to treat central cranial diabetes insipidus, and increased thirst and urination caused by head surgery or head trauma.
-It is also used to treat hemophilia A or von Willebrand's disease Type I. It is a man-made form of a hormone that occurs naturally in the pituitary gland.
-Common side effects include headache, runny/stuffy nose, nausea, upset stomach, or flushing of the face.
+Stimate (desmopressin acetate) nasal is a man-made form of a hormone that occurs naturally in the pituitary gland used to treat central cranial diabetes insipidus and increased thirst and urination caused by head surgery or head trauma.
+Stimate is also used to treat hemophilia A or von Willebrand's disease Type I. Common side effects of Stimate include:

 Our Stimate (desmopressin acetate) Side Effects Drug Center provides a comprehensive view of available drug information on the potential side effects when taking this medication.

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.

 Get emergency medical help if you have any of these signs of an allergic reaction: hives; difficulty breathing; swelling of your face, lips, tongue, or throat.